Saurabh Khanna

 1018 WV Amsterdam, NL

-I am an Assistant Professor in Communication Science at the University of Amsterdam, and a Research Associate at the University of Oxford (Pembroke College).
-I leverage machine learning and information retrieval to study the diversity and limits of human knowledge in an increasingly digitized world.
+I am an assistant professor of communication science at the University of Amsterdam, and a research associate at Pembroke College, University of Oxford.
+I study the diversity and limits of human knowledge in an increasingly digitized world.
 Ongoing projects include:

-- invisibility in entertainment media using IMDb and MovieDb corpora
+- invisibility in entertainment media using film/tv/music corpora

 - invisibility in political media using news corpora

-- PictoPercept: innovating bias assessment through pairwise visual wikisurveys
+- pictopercept: innovative bias assessment through visual wikisurveys

 I am fond of exploring unorthodox films from diverse cultures, cooking experiments, and playing sidekick to this angel.